E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/CTMQC/readme.rst

 ::

-        coeff: [only for one-dimensional calculations] each file (named *coeff.xxx.dat*) in this directory contains the coefficients of the expansion of the electronic wavefunction in the adiabatic basis as a function of the position of the corresponding trajectory.
+        coeff: [only for one-dimensional calculations]

+Each file (named *coeff.xxx.dat*) in this directory contains the coefficients of the expansion of the electronic wavefunction in the adiabatic basis as a function of the position of the corresponding trajectory.
 Each file is in the form: *first column* the position of the trajectory; following *n x n* columns the real part of :math:`C_k^*C_l` with :math:`k,l=1,n`; following *n x n* columns the imaginary part of :math:`C_k^*C_l` with :math:`k,l=1,n`.

 ::

-        density:  [only for one-dimensional calculations] each file (named *density.xxx.dat*) in this directory contains the nuclear density reconstructed as the sum of :math:`N_{traj}` normlized Gaussian functions centered at the position of the trajectories, with :math:`N_{traj}` the total number of trajectories.
+        density:  [only for one-dimensional calculations]

+Each file (named *density.xxx.dat*) in this directory contains the nuclear density reconstructed as the sum of :math:`N_{traj}` normlized Gaussian functions centered at the position of the trajectories, with :math:`N_{traj}` the total number of trajectories.
 The data listed in the file have the form: *first column* the grid in nuclear space, that is read as input from the files containing the potential energy surfaces and nonadiabatic coupling vectors (see section INFORMATION ABOUT THE INPUT FILES below); *second column* the nuclear density.
 Similarly to this set of files containing the density, additional files are created (named *smooth_density.xxx.dat*) where the density is smoothed by convoluting the density with a Gaussian function of fixed variance.

 **INFORMATION ABOUT THE INPUT FILES**